MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/refactor-adabas-aks-content.md

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Design review checklist](/azure/well-architected/cost-optimization/checklist) for Cost Optimization.

 - Use the [cluster autoscaler](/azure/aks/cluster-autoscaler) and the [horizontal pod autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to scale the number of pods and nodes based on traffic conditions.

-- Set proper resource [requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for pods to optimize resource allocation and improve application density.
-For more information, see [Best practices for resource management in AKS](/azure/aks/developer-best-practices-resource-management).
+Adabas pods can utilize horizontal pod autoscaler for cost optimization.

 - Implement the [vertical pod autoscaler](/azure/aks/vertical-pod-autoscaler) to analyze and set CPU and memory resources that pods require.
 This approach optimizes resource allocation.

 - Choose the appropriate [VM size](/azure/virtual-machines/sizes) for node pools based on workload requirements.

 - Create [multiple node pools](/azure/aks/use-multiple-node-pools) with different VM sizes for specific workloads.
 Use node labels, node selectors, and affinity rules to optimize resource allocation.

+- Choose the right [service levels](/azure/azure-netapp-files/azure-netapp-files-service-levels) and [capacity pool size](/azure/azure-netapp-files/azure-netapp-files-set-up-capacity-pool) for Azure NetApp Files.
+Please refer to [understanding the cost model for Azure NetApp Files](/azure/azure-netapp-files/azure-netapp-files-cost-model) for cost management recommendations.

+- Leverage [reserved capacity](/azure/azure-netapp-files/reservations) for Azure NetApp Files.

 - Take advantage of cost management tools, such as [Azure Advisor](/azure/advisor/advisor-overview), [Azure reservations](/azure/cost-management-billing/reservations/save-compute-costs-reservations), and [Azure savings plans](/azure/cost-management-billing/savings-plan/savings-plan-compute-overview) to monitor and optimize costs.